 Staying engaged in the present and savouring everything life has to offer is hard when our appreciation is weak.
 To fix this, find four or five things (or people) that make your life easier or better.
 These could be small details like having drinking water flow as you open the tap or having a blanket to keep you warm and cosy when it gets cold.
 Make a mental note of those things, or even better, write them down while you ask yourself:

-Stopping to think about this will improve your appreciation for simple (and not-so-simple) everyday things and give you more reasons to feel blessed.
+Using this mindfulness tip to stop and think about this will improve your appreciation for simple (and not-so-simple) everyday things and give you more reasons to feel blessed.

-Watch your wash: even doing the dishes is another chance to be mindful! © Colourbox.com
+Watch your wash: doing the dishes can be mindful © Colourbox.com

 Technology can be a constant source of distraction and interfere with mindful practices, so it’s important to set boundaries and know when and how to use it.
-Mindfulness, meditation and well-being apps and podcasts with uplifting content show that technology and gadgets can be beneficial, but making mindful use of technology is also a matter of changing your habits.
+Mindfulness, different meditation styles and happiness apps and podcasts with uplifting content show that technology and gadgets can be beneficial, but making mindful use of technology is also a matter of changing your habits.

 Like all other positive emotions, everyday engagement has to be cultivated.
-Trying to incorporate mindfulness into daily tasks will bring you a collection of memorable thoughts and moments that enrich your life and make it more pleasurable.
-And ultimately, these enriching daily activities will allow you to live your life and not just go through it. ●
+Trying to incorporate these seven mindfulness tips into daily tasks will bring you a collection of memorable thoughts and moments that enrich your life and make it more pleasurable.
+And ultimately, these enriching daily activities will allow you to live your life to the full and not just go through it. ●